-Financial entities included in Group "A" and branches or subsidiaries of G-SIB not included in that group may integrate the period and daily requirement in Pesos with "National Treasury Bonds in Pesos at a fixed rate due November 2020" and "National Treasury Bonds in pesos at a fixed rate due May 2022" in up to:
+Financial entities included in Group "A" and branches or subsidiaries of G-SIB not included in that group may integrate the period and daily requirement in Pesos with "National Treasury Bonds in Pesos at a fixed rate due May 23, 2027" and "National Treasury Bonds in Pesos at a fixed rate due November 23, 2027" in up to:

-- a) 5 percentage points of the rates described in points 1, 2 (in Pesos), 3, 9, and sections (i) and (ii) of point 5 and point 7 (both in Pesos). - b) 2 percentage points of the rate described in section (iii) of points 5 and 7 (both in Pesos).
+- a) 5 percentage points of the rates described in points 1, 2 (in Pesos), 3, 9, and sections (i) and (ii) of point 5 and point 7 (both in Pesos). - b) 2 percentage points of the rate described in section (iii) of points 5 and 7 (both in Pesos). - c) 45 percentage points of the rate described in points 14 (both in Pesos).

-Financial entities included in Group "A" and branches or subsidiaries of G-SIB not included in that group may integrate the period and daily requirement in Pesos with LELIQ and/or NOBAC in up to:
+Financial entities included in Group "A" and branches or subsidiaries of G-SIB not included in that group may integrate period and daily requirement in Pesos with Letras de Liquidez ("LELIQ"), Central Bank's Notes ("NOBAC") and/or national government securities in Pesos -including those by the CER and with yield in dual currency (dual bond) and excluding those linked to the evolution of the US dollar-with a residual term (at the time of subscription):